 The Future.
 ORIP can play an essential role in addressing numerous resources issues that impede the progress in using marmosets as a biomedical model.
 Here are some examples.
 First, one of major bottlenecks in using marmosets to model human disease is the extreme short supply of marmosets available for sale to research community.
 Second, the genetic diversity of marmoset population in this country is largely unknown.
 The information is critical in better maintaining high population diversity and modeling human disease.
-For example, it will be extremely informative to know the divergence and frequency of marmoset alleles relevant to human mutations such as major risk factors ApoE and Trem2 for AD.
+For example, it will be extremely informative to know the divergence and frequency of marmoset alleles relevant to human mutations such as major risk factors ApoE and Trem2 for AD and other diseases.
+As marmosets are purposely kept as out-bred to maintain diversity, the database will provide information to understand (97) the extent of genetic diversity and ancestral relationship of different populations; (98) assist the analysis of fidelity of genome following gene editing and (8) facilitate the genome-based interpretation and comparisons of variations in phenotypes across different populations.
 Third, it is not known if immunological reagents and protocols for analytic experiments in the marmoset are available.
 Database for these reagents and, if needed, developing these reagents will become critical for the success of modeling human disease.
 Fourth, it is critical to develop genetic viral tools that work in the marmoset.
-Finally, ORIP can offer workshop to advance above endeavors and disseminate the resulting resources.
+Fifth, it will be important to develop and standardize a suit of state-of-art behavioral tests for marmosets Sixth, it will be advantageous to establish an aging marmoset colony and its related resources for the community.
+Finally, ORIP can offer workshops to advance above endeavors and disseminate the resulting resources.